 I am not sure who married the burger to a grilled cheese, but I have been a fan of patty melts since my childhood in the seacoast of New Hampshire when the local burger joint, Friendly’s, was the go-to lunch spot for the 12 to 17 year old crowd.
 They mastered the Fribble, their version of a massive milk-shake that was a perfect compliment to their patty melt, which was a burger put in the middle of a grilled cheese sandwich.
-It was delicious and greatly influenced our own version, packed with more flavor that makes an amazing lunch treat.
+It was delicious and greatly influenced our own version, which is packed with more flavor that makes an amazing lunch treat or snack.

 - 1 teaspoon of red pepper flakes

 - 1 pound sharp cheddar cheese, thickly sliced at the deli or just shredded block of cheddar

 - 1 loaf of a hearty bread, pre-sliced

 - 3 cups of Caramelized onions, made with red or yellow onions